AwesomeSauce42/Homomorphic-Encryption/BFV_FHE/README.md

 The main program to run is BFV_FHE.py .
 This code takes in 2 integer messages form the users and encrypts them, and also shows us the Homomorphic properties of the encrypted data (ciphertext)

- Rest of the files are used as libraries (modules).
+ Rest of the files are used as modules (Downloaded from a library)